Dynamic access pricing control for fair and stable resource sharing: Non-vanishing prices

-In this section, we modify the model by introducing a positive saturation in the price function $f$.
-In addition, we start to account for the influx of unresponsive load to the model.
+We now conclude the analytical part of the paper by modifying the model by introducing a positive saturation in the price function $p(\cdot)$.
+As we shall see this yields an alternative to the chattering solution that we have discussed.
+In addition, we also account for the influx of unresponsive load to the model.
 For the moment, this is taken to be a deterministic influx $U$, possibly time-dependent.
-First we modify the definition of the price $f$ from \eqref{eq:costfunction} and set for some $q_n \in (q_m, 2q_m)$
+First we modify the definition of the price $p(q)$ from \eqref{eq:costfunction} and set for some $q_n \in (q_m, 2q_m)$

 In addition, we will assume for the moment, that there is a constant load $U$ into the queue represented by $q$.
 The equations for system \eqref{eq:system} are then modified to

 The conditions for fixed points are now, similarly to \eqref{eq:fp-conds3}, of the form